neal668/LightGBM-GBDT-LR/README.md

 # LightGBM-GBDT-LR
-a python code of applying GBDT+LR for CTR prediction
+A simple python code of applying GBDT+LR for CTR prediction

 The part of GBDT is proceeded by LightGBM, which is recently proposed by Microsoft